javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

 The name of each edition must be unique for the same book and cannot contain spaces.
 The edition name is used as the subdirectory inside `Output/` directory to separate the contents of each edition.
-You can define as many editions as you need, but all must belong to one of the following four types defined by the `format` option:
+You can define as many editions as you need, but all must belong to one of the following five types defined by the `format` option:

   * `epub`, the book is published as an e-book named `book.epub`
+  * `mobi`, the book is published as a Kindle-compatible e-book named `book.mobi`
   * `pdf`, the book is published as a PDF file named `book.pdf`
   * `html`, the book is published as a HTML page named `book.html`
   * `html_chunked`, the book is published as a static website in a directory named `book`

 Editions can modify the aspect of the published book through several configuration options.
-The `epub`, `html` and `html_chunked` edition types share several options:
+The `epub`, `mobi`, `html` and `html_chunked` edition types share several options:

   * `highlight_cache`, this option is only useful for technical books that include